PayU/redis-operator/test/README.md

 If you don't already have a Kubernetes cluster running check the steps from the repository readme to create one.
 The following steps assume a local kind cluster is up and running.

-The e2e test can be run with the `e2e-test` makefile target, it will first build the required images and load them in kind.
+1. Build images for the operator and Redis

 ```
-make e2e-test
+make e2e-test-setup
 ```

-`go test` can be used directly to avoid rebuilding the images and just run the test code
+2. Run the e2e tests

 ```
 cd test/e2e
-go test -tags=e2e_redis_op
+go test -tags=e2e_redis_op -count=1
 ```

-TODO
+*It is important to add the `-count=1` flag otherwise the test resutls will be cached between multiple runs with unexpected results*

 ---

 ### Developing tests

-The testsuite and framework are kept behind a build tag and are only compiled and included in the binary if the tag is provided.
+The test suite and framework are kept behind a build tag and are only compiled and included in the binary if the tag is provided.

 If using Neovim with CoC `gopls` checks can be enabled from `coc-settings.json` with: